ShreyasDobhal/Code-Snippets/git commands/README.md

 ```

-To completely delete changes at rollback to some earlier commit
+To completely delete changes (commit) and rollback to some earlier commit
 ```
 git reset <commitid>
-git reset <commitid> --hard
+git reset <commitid> --soft # removes commit, but retains changes in staging area git reset <commitid> --mixed # removes from staging area as well, but retains changes in local git reset <commitid> --hard # removes the changes from local working dir as well.
 ```

 To create a new branch (needs to be in master branch)
 ```
-git branch <branchname> (but still stays in master branch) git checkout <branchname> (to switch to that branch) git checkout -b <branchname> (to switch to a new branch)
+git branch <branchname> # (but still stays in master branch) git checkout <branchname> # (to switch to that branch) git checkout -b <branchname> # (to switch to a new branch)
 ```